acidb/mobiscroll-docs/versioned_docs/version-5.25.0/vue/eventcalendar/calendar.md

 # Calendar

-Use the event calendar as a traditional month view or combine it with an agenda as a week view.
+Use the Eventcalendar as a traditional month view or combine it with an agenda as a week view.
 The events can be rendered as labels or in a popover that is shown on day click.

 ![Desktop calendar with labels and popover](https://docs.mobiscroll.com/Content/img/docs/desktop-calendar.png)